A SPRINKLE OF SUSTAINABILITY FROM ICELAND

 When Björn Steinar Jónsson was wrapping up his engineering degree in Denmark, he knew he wanted to return to Iceland to focus on sustainability work.
 In 2012 he founded Saltverk, inspired by the quality ingredients used in the food scene in Copenhagen.
 He knew about the geothermal activity in the area and was familiar with the clean waters of the remote inner Ísafjörður fjord.

-Saltverk is Iceland's only salt producer.
-Its operations are fully sustainable with zero carbon emissions, thanks to the geothermal resources in the area.
+Saltverk's operations are fully sustainable with zero carbon emissions, thanks to the geothermal resources right on the property.

 Besides using geothermal energy and stainless-steel equipment, much of Saltverk's processes are strikingly similar to those used to produce sea salt a thousand years ago.
 The work is labor and energy-intensive.
 A tremendous amount of water needs to be boiled to produce the flakey, mineral-rich salts.
 Seawater is naturally 3.5% salt.
 Saltverk pumps in the nearby seawater and slowly evaporates it using geothermal heat until it reaches 20% salinity.
 The salty brine is boiled until the salt crystallizes, and the flakes fall to the bottom of the pan.
 The process requires constant stirring with a long-handled stainless steel sieve shovel that collects the flakes but lets the water pass through.
 The salt flakes are scooped out and placed in large trays to dry in ovens for 12 hours.
 The entire process takes seven to ten days, with each harvest yielding between 100-200 kg (220–440 lbs.) of salt.